 Synthesizing simple chords with sox

-SoX can do almost anything with audio files — including synthesize audio from scratch.
+SoX (now typically sox_ng) can do almost anything with audio files — including synthesize audio from scratch.
 Unfortunately, SoX’s syntax is more than a bit hard to follow, and the manual page isn’t the most clear.
 But there is one example in the manual that gives a glimpse of what SoX can do:

 play -n synth pl G2 pl B2 pl D3 pl G3 pl D4 pl G4 \